-The first and last name printed on your identification must match exactly the first and last name printed on your Authorization to Test (ATT) email.
+The first and last names printed on your identification must match exactly the first and last names found on your Authorization to Test (ATT) email.
 If the name with which you registered is different from the name on your identification, you must bring legal name-change documentation to the test center on the day of the test.

 The only acceptable forms of legal name-change documentation are the following:

 All documents must contain the name change in Roman characters and be the original copies.
 Candidates wishing to make a legal name change, address change or email address change must contact their board of nursing/regulatory body (BON/RB).
 This cannot be done at the test center.